 Phase

-2. Workflow and data map
+2. Process and data map

 We map how work moves today, where knowledge lives, what data is sensitive, what systems are trusted, and what must stay human.

-Workflow map
+Process map

 Source-of-truth notes